ASKabalan/jax-hpc-profiler/README.md

+Here's the updated README with the additional information about the timer.report and the multi-GPU setup:

-# HPC Plotter
+# JAX HPC Profiler

-HPC Plotter is a tool designed for benchmarking and visualizing performance data in high-performance computing (HPC) environments.
+JAX HPC Profiler is a tool designed for benchmarking and visualizing performance data in high-performance computing (HPC) environments.
 It provides functionalities to generate, concatenate, and plot CSV data from various runs.

 ## Table of Contents
 - [Introduction](#introduction)